 - affordable equipment

 - parts are accessible and easier to replace if necessary

 - parts are affordable

 - warranties are fairly easy to complete

-- Their equipment is on the borderline of affordability
+- equipment is on the borderline of affordability

-- Lennox requires there dealers to be educated
+- Lennox requires their dealers to be educated

-- Their equipment is becoming more well known throughout the industry and more people are becoming interested
+- equipment is becoming more well known throughout the industry and more people are becoming interested

 - Lennox offers top of the line equipment

-- Their parts are all OEM and therefore are much more expensive
+- parts are all OEM and therefore are much more expensive

 - same list and manufacturer of RHEEM